carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 <script src="https://gist.github.com/charlydagos/a7211ca7ead7a179494a.js"></script>

 ## Lessons

-I've learned that this is a very complicated subject, for sure.

 I've learned that this simple, seemingly innocuous question is not a "stand up and solve it now"-style of question, but rather one that should yield a conversation with your potential employer.
 Ask them exactly what they mean, what they want, and let them know that you can hold your own when it comes to encodings :)